g-milligan/csharp-dotnet-school/README.md

 The [`vscode` extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) can be installed through the `vscode` IDE:

+- C# for Visual Studio Code (powered by OmniSharp).

 ![Install the C# Extension in vscode](doc/image/installVscodeExtensionForCS.PNG)

 **Making sure .NET is Installed**